aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/010-baselining/_index.en.md

 ### What the users see

 What the users see is immediate, e.g. the website not loading or loading slowly.
-What the users see is also an end-to-end test of all system components and not all components of the system are in your purview.
-E.g. you cannot see the speed of the users' network connection or the state of their DNS caches.
+What the users see is also an end-to-end test of all system components and not all components of the system are in your purview, e.g. you cannot see the speed of the users' network connection or the state of their DNS caches.
 Finally an individual user can have an experience entirely different from all other users.
 For this workshop this is particularly important for a particular edge case: developers and ops typically have better system configurations and better experiences than the average user but tend to rely on the anecdotal evidence of "it worked for me".

 ### What sysops sees